-Managing Your Own Retirement Portfolio: What You Need to Know - Cabot Wealth Network
+Managing Your Own Retirement Portfolio: What You Need to Know

 In 1956 Alice B. Morgan published the book, Investor’s Road Map.
 The book grew out of a series of investing classes that Morgan gave over the years to people in Bristol, Rhode Island.
 (She also became a national celebrity in her mid-70s from her appearances on the quiz show The $64,000 Question, but that’s another story.)

-The classes Mrs. Morgan gave were free, and the book was a summation of her advice, a source of advice for those who couldn’t get to the class.
+The classes Mrs. Morgan gave were free, and the book was a summation of her tips, a source of advice for those who couldn’t get to the class.
 What’s especially interesting, however, isn’t the advice itself.
 Mrs. Morgan was a plain-spoken Yankee of the old school and her rules were appropriate for the market as it ran in the 1950s.
 What was unique was the length to which she went to convince the women who made up a large part of her classes that they could (and should) actually do investing on their own.

 One big reason for managing your own retirement portfolio is that nobody cares more about your money than you do.
-So why would you leave it in the selections you made when you funded your IRA every year since 1980?
+So why would you leave it in the selections you made when you funded your IRA in 1980?
 Or why would you pay someone else to decide where you invest it?

 There’s less mystery surrounding investing on your own these days.
 With so much information at your fingertips, do-it-yourself investing is much easier than it was 70 years ago – or even 10 years ago.